yazdipour/notes/notes/android.md

 Whether or not the application should remain running at all times — "true" if it should, and "false" if not.
 The default value is "false".
 Applications should not normally set this flag; persistence mode is intended only for certain sys

+### android:largeHeap

+Whether your application's processes should be created with a large Dalvik heap.
+This applies to all processes created for the application.
+It only applies to the first application loaded into a process; if you're using a shared user ID to allow multiple applications to use a process, they all must use this option consistently or they will have unpredictable results.

+### android:hardwareAccelerated

+Whether or not hardware-accelerated rendering should be enabled for all activities and views in this application — "true" if it should be enabled, and "false" if not.
+The default value is "true" if you've set either minSdkVersion or targetSdkVersion to "14" or higher; otherwise, it's "false".

 ### IntentFilter

 ```xml